AnilNITT/AnilNITT/README.md

 ### Hello 👋, thanks for stopping by!

 [![Author: Anil Patidar](https://img.shields.io/badge/I'm-Anil%20Patidar-brightgreen)](https://www.linkedin.com/in/anilnitt/)
-## I live with Creativity.
-I'm an Data Scientist and Full Stack Web Developer working with new technologies and tools and always keep on learning new things.
+### I live with Creativity.
+I'm an Data Scientist and Full Stack Web Developer working with new technologies and and a curious person to learn new things every day and improve myself.
+I am always ready to have new experiences, meet new people and learn new things.
+I find the idea of creating value for people and impacting the world through my work delightful..
-## Connect with me:
+### Connect with me:
 <p>
 <a href="https://github.com/AnilNITT" target="_blank"><img alt="Portfolio URL" src="https://img.shields.io/twitter/url?label=Portfolio%20URL&logo=heroku&style=social&url=https%3A%2F%2Fram" height="25"></a>
 <a href="https://github.com/AnilNITT" target="_blank"><img alt="github URL" src="https://img.shields.io/twitter/url?label=Anil%20Patidar&logo=github&logoColor=red&style=social&url=https%3A%2F%2Fgithub.com" height="25"></a>